 Lights up instantly with smart LED bulbs inside.
 Glow is impact-activated.
 Shuts off when not in use.
 Great for night games.
 Durable; water-resistant.
 A good size for kids' hands.
 Made of easy-to-grip material.
 Easy to replace batteries when necessary.

 Battery compartment affects the weight, so it does not throw like a standard football.
 May arrive deflated, so have a pump on hand.

-Affordable.
+Affordable price point.
 Bright green LED light.
 Especially rugged design.
 LED light turns on when thrown, dropped, or punted.
 Optimized for small hands.
 Grippy shape.
 Easy to find in the dark.

 Lacks an off switch.